-5.43 This policy promotes the creation of new cycle routes in the town to encourage cycling as a means of travel for leisure, commuting and some convenience shopping trips.
-In analysis undertaken for this project of the opportunities, the key priorities to secure better cycling provision are connecting the Town Centre to the residential areas of the town, connecting those areas with the nearby University campus and connecting the East of Kenilworth development land with the rest of the town.
+5.40 This policy promotes the creation of new cycle routes in the town to encourage cycling as a means of travel for leisure, commuting and some convenience shopping trips.
+In a 2012 analysis of local cycling issues the key priorities were identified as connecting the Town Centre to the residential areas, connecting those areas with the nearby Warwick University campus and with Leamington and connecting the East of Kenilworth development land with the rest of the town.
 Within the existing urban area opportunities for dedicated cycle routes are severely limited though it may be possible to improve some existing footpaths.
 Most routes will have to be on existing roads and to ensure safety some redesign may be necessary.
 The railway line creates an obstacle and a ramped footbridge at the station site linking Farmer Ward Road to Station Road would improve cycling links to the Town Centre from the East.
 All these routes need appropriate signage.